daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

   ```

-# 7) Assessing quality of the assesment
+# 7) Assessing quality of the assessment

 Use [Trinity toolkit utilities](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Transcriptome-Contig-Nx-and-ExN50-stats) for a assembly quality assessment